terraform-ibm-modules/terraform-ibm-event-streams/examples/complete/README.md

-# Complete example with topics and schema creation, BYOK encryption and CBR rules
+# Complete example with topics and schema creation and BYOK encryption

 An end-to-end example that creates an event streams instance with key protect.
 This example uses the IBM Cloud terraform provider to: